Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Introduction

 There exists a transition region known as the 'Ravina and Low' zone \cite{ravina1977change}, which marks the abrupt shift between these two swelling regimes.
 However, this transition, referred to as \textit{forbidden} by Ravina and Low \cite{ravina1977change}, has not been observed in X-ray diffraction experiments \cite{zhang2014hydration, norrish1954swelling, fink1964x, foster1954lattice}.
 Fink \textit{et al.} \cite{fink1964x} demonstrated that this forbidden layer occurs in Wyoming Na-MMT, where isomorphic substitution occurs in both the tetrahedral and octahedral layers, and not in Na-MMTs with only octahedral substitutions.
-Furthermore, Meleshyn \textit{et al.} \cite{meleshyn2005gap} employed Monte Carlo simulations to reveal that interlayer spaces within such Na-MMTs can be locked due to a chainlike structure composed of 'substituted tetrahedron-Na cation-water molecule-Na cation-water molecule-Na cation-substituted tetrahedron' between layers.
+Furthermore, Meleshyn \textit{et al.} \cite{meleshyn2005gap} employed Monte Carlo simulations to reveal that interlayer spaces within such Na-MMTs can be locked due to a chainlike structure composed of substituted tetrahedron-Na cation-water molecule-Na cation-water molecule-Na cation-substituted tetrahedron' between layers.
 This space can remain locked until the water content approaches 850 mg/g.

-Classical DLVO theory \cite{derjaguin1941theory}, named after its developers Derjaguin, Landau, Verwey, and Overbeek, describes the interactions between colloidal particles in a liquid medium.
+Classical DLVO theory \cite{derjaguin1993theory}, named after its developers Derjaguin, Landau, Verwey, and Overbeek, describes the interactions between colloidal particles in a liquid medium.
 The theory considers two colloidal particles and characterizes their interaction as a balance between repulsive electrostatic forces and attractive Van der Waals forces.
-However, the DLVO theory fails to capture nanoscale forces between MMT platelets and the influence of divalent cations which makes it inadequate for this specific research \cite{pashley1984molecular, israelachvili1983molecular, jellander1988attractive}.
+However, the DLVO theory fails to capture nanoscale forces between MMT platelets and the influence of divalent cations which makes it inadequate for understanding swelling behavior in the range of 1-2 nm \cite{pashley1984molecular, israelachvili1983molecular, jellander1988attractive}.
 Molecular dynamics (MD) simulations overcome these limitations and allow to better understand MMT at these very fine scales.
-Atomistic MD simulations directly probe nanoscale interactions, and are a good complement to traditional characterization methods such as scanning and transmission electron microscopy and X-ray diffraction (XRD) \cite{du2020revealing}.
+Atomistic MD simulations directly probe nanoscale interactions and are a good complement to traditional characterization methods such as scanning and transmission electron microscopy and X-ray diffraction (XRD) \cite{du2020revealing}.